.avif)

 Running and maintaining a physical data center requires significant time and effort, with limited resources compared to the extensive options offered by various Cloud providers.
 In certain situations, managing physical infrastructure cannot be avoided due to security or budget constraints.
 Nonetheless, the diverse array of top-notch services provided by cloud providers, along with their seamless integrations and user-friendly interfaces, make them an excellent option for developing software applications.

-IBM Cloud is an enterprise cloud platform used to run and manage workloads across public cloud, hybrid, and multi-cloud environments, with a strong focus on regulated operations and integration with IBM software and services.
+IBM Cloud is an enterprise cloud platform used to run applications and data workloads across public cloud, hybrid, and multi-cloud environments with strong security and governance controls.

-Common alternatives include Amazon Web Services, Microsoft Azure, Google Cloud Platform, and Oracle Cloud Infrastructure.
+Common alternatives include AWS, Microsoft Azure, and Google Cloud Platform, depending on required managed services, regions, and organizational standards.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple IBM Cloud use-cases—from platform foundations to day-2 operations—and enables us to deliver high-quality IBM Cloud setups that are secure, observable, and maintainable.
-For platform design considerations and reference architectures, we also align with guidance from IBM Cloud Architecture when it fits the engagement.
+This experience helped us accumulate significant knowledge across IBM Cloud use-cases—from platform foundations and secure networking to day-2 operations—and enables us to deliver high-quality IBM Cloud setups that are governed, observable, and maintainable for real production environments.

 Some of the things we can help you do with IBM Cloud include: